endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-entities.md

 specific server.
 With this module, you will have to provide an encoder for JSON responses, and a decoder for JSON requests.

-> {.note}
+@@@note
-> Note that in a same service some endpoints might fall in a category, while some
-> other endpoints might fall in a different category.
-For instance, if you want
-> to publish an OpenAPI descriptor for your service, the endpoints to include
-> in the documentation should be defined with the `JsonEntitiesFromSchemas`
-> algebra, but the endpoint that serves the OpenAPI document itself will be defined
-> with a `JsonEntitiesFromEncodersAndDecoders` module.
+Note that in a same service some endpoints might fall in a category, while some other endpoints might fall in a different category.
+For instance, if you want to publish an OpenAPI descriptor for your service, the endpoints to include in the documentation should be defined with the `JsonEntitiesFromSchemas` algebra, but the endpoint that serves the OpenAPI document itself will be defined with a `JsonEntitiesFromEncodersAndDecoders` module.
 See the
-> [OpenAPI interpreter](/interpreters/openapi.md) documentation for an example.
+@ref[OpenAPI interpreter](../interpreters/openapi.md) documentation for an example.
+@@@

 The next section introduces general information about the `JsonEntities` hierarchy, and the remaining sections provide more details on how to use `JsonEntitiesFromSchemas`